freezedev/grunt-commonjs-tamer/README.md

 This module helps you manage your CommonJS modules to be used in the browser.
 In a way it's similar to browserify, but `grunt-commonjs-tamer` allows for more fine-grained control.

+Are you rather working with AMD modules?
+Check out [grunt-amd-tamer](http://github.com/freezedev/grunt-amd-tamer)

 ## Getting Started
 This plugin requires Grunt `^0.4.5`